- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 The J-200 by Gibson was designed and appreciated for its loud and cutting sound.
 This was essential for guitar players to be heard over drums and other musical instruments.
 However, as amplification became more prevalent, the J-200 EC Studio Parlor was created to commemorate the power of the original J-200 but with modern conveniences like portability and pickups.

-This guitar’s 24.75″ scale length makes it simple to play for lengthy periods, making it ideal for your next tour.
+In standard Epiphone & Gibson tradition, this guitar’s 24.75″ scale length makes it simple to play for lengthy periods, making it ideal for your next tour.

-If there’s one thing to remember, the J-200 EC Studio Parlor will never let you down in any genre or style you play—from rock to country to
+If there’s one thing to remember, the J-200 EC Studio Parlor will never let you down in any genre or style you play—from rock to country and pop; this guitar has your back!

 Whether you're hitting the beach, hanging around a campfire, or want a guitar to keep in your car, the Lil' Tex Travel Acoustic is a perfect choice.

-The Epiphone Lil’ Tex is a great travel acoustic guitar that captures the spirit and tone of a vintage full-size Epiphone Texan.
+The Epiphone Lil’ Tex is a great travel acoustic guitar that captures the spirit and tone of a vintage full-size Epiphone Masterbilt Texan.

 This guitar features a solid spruce soundboard and an all-mahogany body for robust, full tone and impressive projection.